 - Social invitations can be draining: give yourself permission to 'say no' if it is causing you anxiety.
-You may have more energy to give later. - It takes time to work out which people you can go to for different reasons. - Bereavement groups can be very reassuring. - Maybe take up a short course if you have a hobby, or pop in to your neighbourhood house.
+You may have more energy to give later. - It takes time to work out which people you can go to for different reasons. - Bereavement groups can be very reassuring for some people. - Maybe take up a short course if you have a hobby, or pop in to your community centre or library.